 The Muckross-Dinis Loop

-Starting in Killarney, head out of town on N71.
+To start the Muckross-Dinis loop, cycle out of Killarney on N71.
 There is a bike path on both sides of the road.
-However, I advise staying on the right side of the road as it eventually turns into a wide path that is shared with walkers and jaunty cabs.
+However, I advise staying on the right side as the bike path eventually turns into a wide sidewalk that is shared with walkers and jaunty cabs.
 Cycle down this path until you see the entrance to Killarney National Park, you can’t miss it.

-First, I followed the signs toward Muckross Abbey, an old Franciscan monastery that is free to explore.
-Inside I found a cemetery and various rooms that were used for worship and living.
+First, follow the signs toward Muckross Abbey, an old Franciscan monastery that is free to explore.
+Inside you’ll find a cemetery and various rooms that were used for worship and living.
 The most spectacular find was the square courtyard with archways and an ancient Yew Tree standing tall in the center.

-With a bit more fuel in my tank, I cycled on the one-way route toward Dinis Cottage.
-Along the way I plenty of photo ops!
+After a snack, cycle the one-way route toward Dinis Cottage.
+Along the way, there are plenty of photo ops!
 There are lots of small beaches with beautiful views of the lake, mountains, and fall colors on the trees.
 It’s only 5km to Dinis Cottage but it took me about an hour to get there stopping frequently to snap some photos!